-Now, with Brexit happening on 31 January 2020 and transition period continuing till the end of 2020 (if the UK leaves with a deal), the European nationals in the UK are required to apply for settled status.
+All European nationals that are in the UK are required to apply under the settlement scheme to secure their status in the UK.
 Those who have been granted permanent residence under pre-Brexit rules must also apply.

-You and your family can apply for UK settlement before 30 June 2021 if the United Kingdom leaves with a deal, and in this case you must arrive in the UK before 31 December 2020, and 31 December 2020 if there is no deal, and you must be in the UK when Brexit happens.
+You and your family can apply for UK settlement before 30 June 2021 and you must arrive in the UK before 31 December 2020.

 It is free to apply.
 You will not be able to choose which status you are applying for; it is automatically set to settlement.
 However, it will depend on your circumstances whether you get settled or pre-settled status.